 Document term matrix:

-A document term matrix is a mathematical matrix that describes the frequency of terms that occur in a collection of document.
-In a document, term network lines compare to records in the gathering and sections relate to terms.
+A document term matrix is a mathematical matrix that describes the frequency of terms that occur in a collection of documents.
+In a document, the term network lines compare to records in the gathering and sections relates to terms.
 There are different plans for deciding the value that every section in the network should take.
 They are handy in the field of natural language programming.

 For the query tea and my following operations will be performed:

 Take a bit representations tea = 110 me =011